-- Do make time for small talk but be honest about the time available afraid and don't be to cut-off conversations with limited apology about having also time re-convene on the same topic when you next get a chance. - Do ask people questions but only when you mean it...
+- Do make time for small talk but be honest about the time available and don't be afraid to cut-off conversations with an apology about having limited time but also re-convene on the same topic when you next get a chance. - Do ask people questions but only when you mean it...
 "How are you?" is a wonderful question when sincerely asked, but a poison chalice when used as a dysfunctional form of greeting.
 If you are time poor or not that interested, then don't ask people how they are but instead make a positive statement that doesn't require conversation - "It's great to see you!"